ITI develops protective device for frontline health professionals

 The Government-run Industrial Training Institute (ITI) here has come up with protective devices for the frontline medical professionals fighting the deadly COVID-19 pandemic by developing an aerosol box for intubation process.
 The aerosol box consists of a transparent plastic cube designed to cover a patient's head, which has two circular paths through which the medical professionals hands can enter to perform airway procedure.

 When medical professionals are in the vicinity of COVID-19 patients, they are exposed to the virus directly and become highly vulnerable.
-The transparent aerosol box, however, significantly reduces the exposure of virus to the medical professionals, said ITI Principal, Rajat Kumar Panigrahy.
+The transparent aerosol box, however, significantly reduces the exposure of the medical professionals to the virus, said ITI Principal, Rajat Kumar Panigrahy.
 A team of ITI-Berhampur led by Panigrahy has planned, designed, and developed the aerosol box.
 Necessary laser- cutting, drilling and fitting were done after taking feedbacks from senior doctors of the MKCG Medical College and Hospital here, he said.

 The box was prepared from 4-mm transparent acrylic sheets.
 The cutting of the sheets is done using laser cutting machines to ensure airtight joints, said Panigrahy.
 Ganjam district administration had given suggestion for development of the aerosol boxes to protect the medical professionals who get directly exposed to the virus.
 "We have developed two such boxes on a pilot basis.
 If the administration orders more such boxes, we will manufacture", he said.